 What Are The Most Important Considerations for First Time Homebuyers?

 Before comparing big banks to their local counterparts, we first have to consider what is crucial to a first time homebuyer and what they need for a successful banking relationship.
 The first thing that you probably thought of is the cost, as first-time homebuyers may not have the capital or collateral to have an advantage in negotiating interest rates.
-Location is also important, as being able to work with a lender in-person has several advantages.
+Location is also important, as being able to work with a local lender in-person has several advantages.
 A first-time buyer also needs access to certain indispensable products and services such as home-buying seminars or loan prequalification.
 Convenience is also a consideration, and multiple branches or walk-in appointments may help facilitate your financing experience considerably.

 The Advantages of Dealing With A Big Bank

 Now that we know what is important to the first-time homebuyer, we can take a more detailed look at why a big bank may be right for them.
 In short, the larger the bank the larger the reach.
 Access to large amounts of capital can make qualifying for a loan easier for the average customer.
 If prime lending options are not an option, a big bank may have access to sub-prime lending opportunities.
 These institutions also have been known to value those who combine multiple services and thus can have great package deals for those who want to apply for other forms of credit or accounts at the same time they secure their home loan.
 The convenience of one-stop shopping for multiple financial services can be an advantage when you are going through the stressful process of buying a home.
 However, large institutions are not without their drawbacks.
 They can be rigid where more flexibility is called for and some customers have criticized the impersonal nature of a banking relationship with a big bank.

 Working With A local Lender or Local Bank